revezone/revezone/README.md

 ---
 A new way to use Excalidraw.

-A lightweight productivity tool to build your second brain that integrates Notion-like note-taking and enhanced Excalidraw whiteboarding features.
+A lightweight productivity tool to build your second brain that integrates enhanced Excalidraw whiteboarding features and Notion-like note-taking.
 Local-first and block-based.

 ![](https://img.alicdn.com/imgextra/i3/O1CN010t2FwH1L2smWHKIxl_!!6000000001242-2-tps-2472-1412.png)